-On liquid smoke
+A note on liquid smoke

 In my experience using liquid smoke, I have found that brands vary enormously.
 Some recipes use a huge amount, and I found that the brand I had at the time was way too potent.
 A lot of the recipes I looked at were American, so I did wonder if there is a huge variance between American and Australian liquid smoke.
 Either way, add it to taste.
 It can become bitter very quickly, which is a surefire way to ruin your easy carrot lox.

-More gluten free bread based recipes
+More gluten free bread recipes

 - The gluten free bread rolls, heavily inspired by the gluten free bagels